IGNACIO NACHOS TO GO

 I read in a narrative I gleaned from Wikipedia that Nachos originated in the city of Piedras Negras, Coahuila, Mexico, just over the border from Eagle Pass, Texas.
-In 1943, the wives of U.S. soldiers stationed at Fort Duncan in Eagle Pass were in Piedras Negras on a shopping trip for the day and arrived at the Victory Club Restaurant (Later confirmed by the creator to be the El Moderno restaurant in Piedras Negras) after it had closed for the day.
+In 1943, the wives of U.S. soldiers stationed at Fort Duncan in Eagle Pass were in Piedras Negras on a shopping trip and arrived at the Victory Club Restaurant (Later confirmed by the creator to be the El Moderno restaurant in Piedras Negras) after it had closed for the day.
 The Maître d’Hôtel, Ignacio “El Nacho” Anaya Garcia, stepping in for the cook who had already gone home, created a new snack for them with what little he had available in the kitchen: tortillas and cheese.
 Anaya cut the tortillas into triangles, fried them, added shredded cheddar cheese, quickly heated them, added sliced pickled jalapeño peppers, and served them hot as a meal.
 The women loved them and a new type of Mexican fare was born.
 Voila!

 I love Nachos if they are prepared properly.
 One restaurant that we favored going to in the Los Angeles area when we lived there was the El Torito Restaurant.
 Since there is one in Miami also, we went there quite often for brunch when we lived and worked in South Florida doing reconstruction after Hurricane Andrew.

 El Torito Restaurant’s Nachos Supremos consisted of grilled Chicken strips (or seasoned Ground Beef) on a mound of warm chips, melted cheese, refried beans and guajillo chile sauce topped with fresh jalapeños, tomatoes, green onions and guacamole.
 I always added Steak for an additional cost to make a meal of this fest.

 Living In Rural Nachos Limbo

 We do have two Mexican restaurants in our nearby town of Defuniak Springs, Florida, but their nachos are not quite the same.
-So I have decided that if I want to have what I really like, I would have to accept the fact that I am planted in the center of Rural Nachos Limbo, I figured I would have to create my own satisfactory Ignacio Nachos.
+So, being that I am planted in the center of Rural Nachos Limbo, I figured I would have to create my own satisfactory Ignacio Nachos.
 Just like my pursuit in the blog entitled “In Search Of The Perfect Burger”.